| Eric Edney submitted the following information as more

 consider that this has been going on for well over one hundred years.
 Who knows how many people have

+died from arsenic poisoning and the doctors were unable to diagnose it and prevent it.
 Another true story based on police records also occurred in Texas.
 A woman murdered five members of her

 immediate family with arsenic.
 She also collected on life insurance on each and every one of the five.
 She